pratyush0898/the-only-one/CONTRIBUTING.md

 ## Licensing and attribution

 All contributions are covered by the project license.
 This repository uses the Apache License 2.0.
-By submitting a pull request you agree to license your contributions under Apache 2.0.
+By submitting a pull request you agree to license your contributions under MIT [LICENSE](LICENSE).

 If your change depends on or includes third party code, make sure the code is compatible with Apache 2.0 and include attribution where required.